How to Apply

 - Applicants who have not completed a full residency in a primary care specialty must request a "summative evaluation" be sent to this program from the director of their internship year training program.

-- We are registered with the ERAS system and will also accept applications through that system.
-You are not required to use ERAS, but if you choose to do so, please note that in order to be considered for our program all applicants must also complete the application to the MPH program as outlined above.
+- We are registered with the ERAS system and will accept letters of recommendation and USMLE scores through that system.
+However, please note that all official transcripts must be sent directly to the Admissions Office from your college and medical school.
+You are not required to use ERAs, but if you choose to do so, please note that in order to be considered for our program, all applicants must also complete the application to the MPH program as outlined above.

 Applicants interested in combined programs (i.e., Internal Medicine and OEM; OEM and pulmonary fellowship) should make their interests known to the program director.
 The applicant will apply to both programs separately.